JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 subfolder so other mods can be run in parallel but applying it to an international version will revert all localizations back to English!

-The default Basic Patch fixes multiple bugs and restores only little content to stay close to the original.
-The Plus Patch (+) adds minor tweaks and lots of content, the Patch Extras include a SDK and more!
+The default Basic Patch fixes bugs mostly and restores only a bit of content to be close to the original.
+The Plus Patch (+) adds various tweaks and lots of content.
+The Patch Extras include a SDK and more!
 Patched loader, client, engine, shaderapidx9, and vampire dlls bring widescreen support and fix weapon-stats, coronas-gone, refresh-rate, lights-through-walls, floats-for-females and more-than-2GB-RAM bugs.